JChamberlain28/Team-16-Project-1-Task-Scheduling/wiki/Testing.md

 ##Integration testing

-INTEGRATION TESTING was done by combining individual units of tests and tested as a group.
+Integration testing was done by combining individual units of tests and tested as a group.
 The purpose of this level of testing is to expose faults in the interaction between integrated units.
 Test drivers and test stubs were used to assist in Integration Testing.

 ##Benchmarking/Performance Testing

 Benchmark testing was carried out by running the program in order to assess its relative performance against a predefined standard tests.
+[See more here](Performance-Testing.md)